Dao Vichada Sitakalin, Quattro Design in Bangkok

 Each of those six showrooms was unique.
 “The Forbidden Colors Room,” she explained, “has all these crazy colors, patterns, neon, vibrant, which you wouldn’t expect from Jim Thompson,” whereas the Hampton Dynasty Room looked like a “summerhouse in the Hamptons, mixed with Ming dynasty,” which allowed her to combine all sorts of antiques with vivid colors like gold and fantastical fabrics woven with tigers and dragons for wallpaper.

-In fact, the impetus for Quattro Design came from the big renovation of that older hotel, the Rayavadee, in southern Thailand.
+In fact, the impetus for Quattro Design came from renovating older hostels, such as Rayavadee in southern Thailand.
 “I realized that hotels really needed someone who could help them with sourcing.
 Together with a few close friends who also have a design background, we started Quattro Design,” she said.

 Nowadays, the studio and shop are run by her partner while Vichada does the “buying trips… the fun part.
 I do the sourcing and certain projects that really interest me or if there’s been a request that they want me to do the project,” she said.